 If You Ignore a Problem, Does the Problem Just Go Away?

 Well, what do you think?
 Are you the “Queen of Denial”?
 What happens when you don’t take the time to be informed or prepared?
 Without educating yourself, a labor and birth experience can be negative.

 Birth doesn’t have to be that way!

-You will be sending a message to your baby that you are in a dangerous situation.
-These stress hormones will hinder any progress you will make and your baby will be under duress.
-Think a Cesarean is an easier way to go?
-A Cesarean is major abdominal surgery and comes with all the risks of any major surgery.
-A Cesarean is something to avoid if you can.
-The risk of death is 3 times greater than that of a vaginal birth.
+All that stress sends a message to your baby that you are in a dangerous situation.
+These stress hormones can hinder any progress you will make and your baby will be under duress which could lead to an unplanned Cesarean.
 A Cesarean is a lifesaving technique and should only be used when truly necessary.

 What Kind of Birth Experience Do You Want for You and Your Baby?

 Feeling anxious, frightened, and scared of labor is totally normal.
 But those feelings are based mainly on what you DON’T know, and erroneous(false) information you’ve heard from others.
 Our society has conditioned us to think of labor and birth as a dangerous, scary, and excruciatingly painful experience.
 But everything you THINK you know about childbirth is probably based on drama, false information, and NOT reality.